ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

    The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop12.zip).

    This project also uses Nginx to handle static requests such as html templates, css files, and js files.
 To download nginx, visit [this link](http://nginx.org/en/download.html).
-The configuration file canbe found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/nginx.conf).
-The static files can be found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop.zip).
+The configuration file can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/nginx.conf).
+The static files can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop.zip).

 5. **GPT-2 (Generative "Python" Transformer) Implementation**